sowmya1283/hangman_python/README.md

 * People who want to improve their vocabulary.
 * People who to play hangman game online.
 * People who wants to get rid of boredom and entertain themselves.
-* Aspiring coders who want to learn python coding, can refer the cited tutorials to learn.
+* Aspiring coders who want to learn python coding for hangman game, can refer this code and the cited tutorials to learn.

 #### **User Stories:**
 * As a user, I want to start a new game of hangman.